 Pronunciation of 'Agastache'

-Agastache is pronounced as 'əˈɡæstæki' or 'əˈɡæstæʃi' in English.
-It refers to a genus of aromatic flowering plants in the mint family, commonly known as giant hyssop or hummingbird mint.
+The word 'Agastache' refers to a genus of aromatic flowering plants in the mint family, commonly known as giant hyssop or hummingbird mint.
+It is pronounced in English as /ˌæɡəˈstæʃi/ or /ˌæɡəˈstæki/.

-The word 'Agastache' originates from Greek, combining 'aga' (much) and 'stachys' (ear of grain), referring to the plant's abundant flower spikes.
+The word 'Agastache' is derived from Greek, where 'agan' means 'very much' or 'abundance', and 'stachys' means 'ear of grain', referring to the plant's flower spikes.

 Pronunciation Details